smcpeak/factorio-bulldozer-equipment/test-plan.md

 Load a save that has:

-* BE equipped in a vehicle grid with power, vehicle placed on the ground.
+* BE equipped in a vehicle grid with power, vehicle placed on the ground, with low health.
 * Another vehicle with no equipment in the player's inventory.
 * BE, power source, and fuel in player's inventory.